 - Offers the ability to perform exercises in multiple planes of motion

-HydroWorx treadmills feature rubberized belts for extra traction and can be used with either bare feet or shoes.
-The treadmills accelerate from .1 mph to speeds of up to 10 mph, making them suitable for everything from walking and jogging to sprinting, side shuffling, backwards waking and carioca.
+HydroWorx underwater treadmills can be used with either bare feet or shoes.
+The treadmills accelerate from .1 mph to speeds of up to 10 mph, making them suitable for everything from walking and jogging to sprinting, side shuffling, backward waking and carioca.

 The newest models of therapy pools offer pinpoint temperature control and special massage hoses to target the specific muscles in need of treatment.
 A pool with underwater massage capabilities helps prevent lactic acid buildup, which reduces soreness and speeds recovery time.
 Massage can also provide an effective way to help people dealing with chronic pain.